"Postpartum" means occurring after birth.

 For at least the first three weeks, please take it slow.
 If bleeding or spotting increases, that’s your body saying “Slow down.
 I’m not ready yet.”
 Do your best to listen and be patient.
 S l o w short walks around your home outdoors may be just fine for you, but it’s not quite time to wear baby and go speed walk around town, brave the supermarket, or deep clean the house.
 Soon enough.

-As you can and as required by your climate, take salt baths for the first 5 days.
+As you can and as required by your climate, take warm salt baths for the first 5 days.
 Side benefit, these help restore the whole body, soothe, and heal torn and cracked tissues quickly.* Prevent drafts, especially when bathing.
 Get a warm oil massage, or do warm oil self massage daily.
 Dress warmly.
 Belly wraps, hats, ear bands, hot water bottles on belly and back are good.
 Drink warm things like warm water, herbal tea, spiced water, & milk tonics throughout the day.
 Chilling items like icing the perineum & nipples are not our favorite.

 Eat & drink warm, easy to digest food & drink